14 Best Cities in Mexico

 Accommodation: Where to Stay in Puebla

-Believe it or not, away from the glitzy hotels and powdery soft sand is a living, breathing, thriving cosmopolitan capital.
+Believe it or not, away from the glitzy resorts and hotels and powdery soft sand is a living, breathing, thriving cosmopolitan capital.
 Cancun is so much more than its Hotel Zone.
 It's a bustling metropolis, and it's just on the other side of the lagoon, a quick bus or taxi ride from the Hotel Zone.

 Cancun proper is expansive and fast-paced, with a fine-dining scene, museums, and a port (from which visitors can head out to Isla Mujeres).
 For handicraft shopping, consider a visit to Mercado 23 or Mercado 28.
 But mostly Cancun's shopping scene swings upscale and 21st century.